 An attorney can help you decide whether to hire employees or use independent contractors and advise you on the laws you must follow for each.
 He can also draft a standard contract for use with independent contractors.
 If you need to fire an employee, he can counsel you on the best approach to avoid a future lawsuit.

 If you are just starting your business, you will likely need to rent office or other commercial space.
 Landlords typically use preprinted contracts with boilerplate provisions that favor them.
 An attorney can review your contract and suggest and draft more favorable clauses to protect your interests.

 Do You Need To Speak To A Rhode Island Business Attorney?

-If you need to speak with an experienced business attorney please contact us online or call our Cranston office directly at 401.946.3200 to schedule your free consultation.
+If you need to speak with an experienced business attorney please contact us online or call our Warwick office directly at 401.946.3200 to schedule your free consultation.
 We help business owners in Providence, Warwick and all areas of Rhode Island.